 a history of depression, mood problems, or suicidal thoughts or actions.

 Some people have thoughts about suicide when taking an anticonvulsant.
 Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 Follow your doctor's instructions about taking seizure medication if you are pregnant.
 Do not start or stop taking this medicine without your doctor's advice, and tell your doctor right away if you become pregnant.
-Ethosuximide may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+Zarontin may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
 The benefit of preventing seizures may outweigh any risks to the baby.

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of ethosuximide on the baby.